New Tourism Attractions In Kuala Lumpur

 ![]() |

 Now, who wouldn’t want to visit this megastructure and take photos of this place?
-Already, people are taking and sharing photos of this architectural marvel of Kuala Lumpur.
+Already, people are taking and sharing pictures of this architectural marvel of Kuala Lumpur.

 ![]() |

-Of course, there will be entertainment at the top of the skyscraper, and there will also be a restaurant on the 113th floor.
+The building is nearing its completion and is scheduled to open sometime in 2021, with the Park Hyatt Hotel and Resorts being one of the main tenants.
+Of course, there will be entertainment at the top of the skyscraper, and a restaurant will also be located on the 113th floor.

-A multi-level observation deck will be located from the 114th to 117th floors, becoming one of the world’s highest observation decks.
+A multi-level observation deck will be located on the 114th to 117th floors, becoming one of the world’s highest observation decks.
 So, are you excited about this now?

 Address: Cangkat Stadium, Kuala Lumpur City Centre